Laasya-online/CPT_S-554-Advanced-Graph-Theory/README.md

 # CPT_S-554-Advanced-Graph-Theory
-This repository contains coursework from the Advanced Graph Theory course, including a project proposal and final report on the application of algebraic graph theory in cryptographic protocols.
+This repository contains coursework from the Advanced Graph Theory course, including a project proposal, implementation and final report on the application of algebraic graph theory in cryptographic protocols.

 # Title: Algebraic Graph Theory for Cryptographic Protocols